Eschatologue/CM_wiki/docs/class/sorcerer/stone.md

 *Your sorcerous magic is as hard as the bedrock of mountains.*

 When creatures have Stone Aegis' Temporary Hit Points, they have :dmg-res: Resistance to :dmg-bldg: Bludgeoning, :dmg-prcg: Piercing, and :dmg-slsh: Slashing damage.
-They also has :dmg-imm: Immunity to Forced Movement.
+They also has :dmg-imm: Immunity to Forced Movement[^1].

 ### Level 18: Earth Master's Aegis

 When you use your Stone's Aegis to protect an ally, you can choose up to three creatures to gain its benefits.

 --8<-- "includes/snippets/spells2/lv0-5.md"

+[^1]: *Forced Movement* occurs when a creature is moved by an external force, such as a spell or ability, without using its own movement, Actions, or Reactions.
+Common examples include being pushed, pulled, or moved by effects like *Thunderwave* or a Battle Master's *Pushing Attack*.
+Forced movement does **not** provoke Opportunity Attacks and is not limited by a creature's movement speed.

 ###### :material-book-arrow-up: Updated by *Eschatologue*